 Hangout on Air (HOA) – A broadcasted Google Hangout and can be watched live from a user’s Google Plus page.
 After the Hangout has finished, it can be found both on the user’s Google Plus page or their YouTube page.

-Local – This allows for you company’s contact information to be viewable in search engines when searched.
+Local – This allows for you company’s contact information to be found in search engines when searched.

 Page – A Google+ profile for a brand or business.